Sainz wins Singapore thriller as Red Bull run is broken

 However, the further than ran beyond Lap 35 the worse it began to look for Red Bull, which was committed to the long opening stint strategy.

-Perez finally stopped on Lap 39, leaving him a 23 run to the chequered flag on a set of new medium tyres.
+Perez finally stopped on Lap 39, leaving him a 23-lap run to the chequered flag on a set of new medium tyres.

 However, he rejoined 17th, leaving him an uphill battle.
 What’s more, any strategic advantage had been lost as, with the emergence of another Safety Car, the entire field would box for soft tyres.